manalsayed/Cloud-DDoS/README.md

-# Cloud-DDoS
+# Cloud-DDoS (Distributed Denial of Service (DDoS))
 Welcome to the DDoS Mitigation Project!
-This repository contains resources and tools aimed at detecting, mitigating, and preventing Distributed Denial of Service (DDoS) attacks.
-The project is designed to help organizations safeguard their network infrastructure from malicious traffic and ensure the availability of their services.
+This repository contains resources and tools aimed at detecting, mitigating, and preventing Distributed Denial of Service (DDoS) Cyber attacks.
+The project is designed to help organizations safeguard their network infrastructure from malicious traffic and ensure the availability and security of their services.

 Table of Contents
 Introduction